scubbo/advent-of-code-2024/NOTES.md

 * [Continue expressions](https://ziglang.org/documentation/master/#while) - don't need to remember to put the index-incrementing code at the end of every branch!
 * Great powerful `switch` syntax (though not as powerful as Rust's)
 * Labelled loops - _usually_ should be avoided, but helpful on occasion!
+* `defer` - though, unlike in GoLang where it's a nice-to-have that allows one to do cleanup, here it is _absolutely essential_ for all the manual `deinit`s and `free`s

 # Things that I've found missing from this language